-December 17 to 20, ZJUI Assistant Professor Tan Shurun led a team of ZJUI students to the 42nd PhotonIcs & Electromagnetics Research Symposium (PIERS) in Xiamen.
-The students team include ZJUI Junior year students Ma Xiaoyu, Tang Zhizhan who major in electrical engineering and doctoral students Feng Zhaoyang of class of 2023.
-Ma Xiaoyu and Tang Zhizhan presented their work named”An Improved Model For Soil Moisture Content Estimation from GNSS SNR Measurements” which got the attention of the participants with a heated discussion.
-Feng Zhaoyang’s Paper, "Efficient Characterization of Topological Photonics Using the Broadband Green 's Function”, was selected from more than 1700 article submissions and was awarded a third prize for best paper award.
+ZJUI Professor Tan Shurun led a team of ZJUI students who participated in the 42nd PhotonIcs & Electromagnetics Research Symposium (PIERS) in Xiamen in December.
+The student team included ZJUI juniors Ma Xiaoyu and Tang Zhizhan, who major in electrical engineering, and doctoral student Feng Zhaoyang.
+Ma Xiaoyu and Tang Zhizhan presented “An Improved Model for Soil Moisture Content Estimation from GNSS SNR Measurements.”
+Feng Zhaoyang’s paper, “Efficient Characterization of Topological Photonics Using the Broadband Green’s Function”, was selected from more than 1700 submissions as third prize among the best paper awards.

 Writer | Tang Zhizhan,Feng Zhaoyang,Zhang Yi